-I am an Integrative counsellor and use a variety of approaches including CBT, MBCT, person centred and solution focused brief therapy.
+Welcome!
+And thank you for visiting my website.
+I have been an Integrative psychotherapist for over a decade now and use a variety of approaches including CBT, MBCT, person centred and solution focused brief therapy, which means my approach can be quite dynamic.
 I combine these approaches according to the clients’ needs, believing strongly that no two people or issue can be solved with one process.
 I specialise in many areas including anxiety, depression, identity issues, relationships, self-esteem, well-being, self-harm and general counselling.

 "It is tremendously liberating to realise that your thoughts are not 'real' or 'reality'.
 They are simply mental events.
 They are not you"